CSCfi/csc-env-eff/_hands-on/batch_jobs/exercise_retrieving-bio-data.md

 ---
-title: Exercise: Retrieving data from the net
+title: Exercise - Retrieving data from the net
 ---

 # Exercise: Retrieving data from the net